LimmaTech Biologics

 Grant in 2019

-TAXIS Pharmaceuticals, Inc. is a biopharmaceutical company based in Monmouth Junction, New Jersey, founded in 2009.
-The company is focused on developing innovative antibiotics to combat multidrug-resistant bacteria and the increasing threat of antimicrobial resistance.
-TAXIS Pharmaceuticals is working on several compounds, including TXA709, which is a prodrug that converts in the body to an active antibiotic agent, and TXA707, a benzamide derivative designed to disrupt the essential bacterial protein FtsZ, thereby inhibiting bacterial cell division.
-The company's approach emphasizes the discovery of novel mechanisms of action that differ from existing clinical options, leveraging its expertise in discovery chemistry to identify promising drug candidates.
+TAXIS Pharmaceuticals, Inc. is a biopharmaceutical company based in Monmouth Junction, New Jersey, established in 2009.
+The company specializes in developing innovative antibiotics aimed at combating multidrug-resistant bacteria, addressing the escalating issue of antimicrobial resistance.
+Its lead candidates include TXA709, a prodrug that converts to an active agent in the body, and TXA707, a benzamide derivative that interferes with the FtsZ protein essential for bacterial cell division.
+TAXIS Pharmaceuticals is committed to employing novel mechanisms of action that differ from existing clinical treatments, leveraging its expertise in discovery chemistry to identify and develop promising compounds suitable for clinical drug candidates.

 Integrated BioTherapeutics